 The session is approximately 15 minutes long.
 It may take a few minutes to load the buffer, depending on your internet connection.

-To request a virtual onsite, please complete the Virtual Survey Eligibility Form located in the Documents section of the online Accreditation and Certification Tool accessed through the my.ncqa.org customer portal (to learn more about NCQA’s new online application process, please visit our online application process page).
+To request a virtual onsite, please complete the Virtual Survey Eligibility Form located in the Documents section of the online Accreditation and Certification Tool accessed through the My NCQA customer portal.

 NCQA will contact you as part of the application review process to determine your eligibility and inform you if the request is approved.
-If you have general questions about the virtual onsite process, submit them to NCQA’s Policy Clarification and Support (PCS) system.
+If you have general questions about the virtual onsite process, submit them to NCQA through My NCQA.